Exercising The Auto-Renewal Clause in the BPOA Lease

 -

-If the tenant declines to renew, but does not give notice to vacate, the lease transitions to month-to-month.
+If the tenant opts out but does not plan to move, the tenancy transitions to month-to-month.

 -